 Situated between Mbabane and Manzini, the neighbouring tourist hubs of Ezulwini and Malkerns, with their many unique attractions and craft shops add nice variety to any holiday.

 Throughout Mlilwane’s history, Liz Reilly’s influence in the horse quality has been strong.
 With a sharp eye for conformation and elegance, temperament and endurance, Liz leant towards Arab and ArabXBoerperd horses in the beginning.
-In 2000, Warmblood lines were introduced for size and comfortable stride, again selected for strength and temperament.
+In 2000, Warmblood and Thoroughbred lines were introduced for size and comfortable stride, again selected for strength and temperament.
 During 2006 Chubeka Trails experienced a dreadful food poisoning through manufacturer error, having to rehome and replace 45 horses, most of which were home-bred and just coming in to work.
-This resulted in bringing in horses of a variety of breeds as an interim measure, and we are aiming back to warmblood and arab lines.
+This resulted in bringing in horses of a variety of breeds.

 We run our horses as a herd, believing this goes a long way to creating happy, versatile horses.
 The herd is split into 3 groups with one group being off every week.
 This way they have less chance of becoming stale at work, and they socialize with the entire herd, translating to easy trailing.
 The horses are rotated between paddocks on the farm, all of which are shared with wildlife which makes its way in.
 On any given day, there are nyala, zebra, wildebeest, warthog and blesbuck in our paddocks, making the horses more accepting of wildlife.

 Home-bred horses are trained in the traditional equitation style, with ground handling, lunging and slow backing.
+During 2018 we introduced Equitation Science methods and are integrating this as we can, using this as our preferred horse-starting method.
 A little schooling follows to instill balance and aids, then our young horses are ridden out with more experienced horses.
 As their confidence grows, they are introduced to trails under our back up guides, and finally find their place in the trail string.